Lion's $20m craft beer gamble at Hobsonville Point hangar

 Little Creatures features a brewery capable of producing up to 180,000 litres of beer a year - about 90,000 six packs - plus pizza and fish and chip shops and a cocktail lounge with "Italian-themed" shared plates.

-Customers will also be able to buy beer to take home - a big deal for locals in West Auckland, where supermarkets are dry and the Waitakere and Portage Trusts directly control pricey bottle stores.
+Customers will also be able to buy beer to take home - a big deal for locals out west, where supermarkets are dry and the Portage & Waitakere Licensing Trusts directly control pricey bottle stores.
 Little Creatures' manufacturing licence puts it beyond the trusts' reach.

 Lion is also looking beyond beer.
 Just before Christmas, the brewer bought iconic Wellington coffee roasters Havana, and Little Creatures will open at 7am to sell coffee to locals on their way to the commuter ferry.